 Community Outreach Coordinator

-Kathryn utilizes her background in marketing and event planning to bridge the gap between the giving arm of the business and the community.
-She is a certified Animal Care Advisor and has a heart for animals both locally and internationally.
+Hannah utilizes her education in marketing and public relations to bridge the gap between the giving arm of the business and the community.
+She has had a love for animals since childhood that motivates her commitment to JO Gives and the animals we serve.

 Director of Operations